Our lab currently has several ongoing research projects in electrochemical water and wastewater treatment.

 Funding Agency: Department of Energy (DOE) National Alliance for Water Innovation (NAWI)

 Reverse Osmosis Concentrate (ROC), which is the waste brine produced from reverse osmosis (RO), often contains contaminants such as pesticides, boron, heavy metals, and polyfluoroalkyl substances (PFAS) compounds—which are human-made chemicals used in a wide range of consumer and industrial products.
-This project will develop a novel Flow-through Intensified ELectroDialysis (FIELD) treatment system that integrates three electro-chemical treatment processes: electroosmosis, electrophoresis, and electrodialysis.
+This project will develop a novel Flow-through Intensified ELectroDialysis (FIELD) treatment system that integrates three electrochemical treatment processes: electroosmosis, electrophoresis, and electrodialysis.
 The proposed FIELD system will degrade persistent organics (like agrochemicals, pesticides, and pharmaceuticals); capture diluted heavy metals, extract non-hazardous soluble salts for potential environmental discharge; and produce freshwater for reuse.

-Project Team at Auburn: To be announced.
+Project Team at Auburn: Jason ZHAO, Dr. David Martínez-Vargas

 Selected Publications: